shubhammathad/Practice1/README.md

 # Practice1
-This is a parctice1 repository
+This is a parctice1 repository.Author - Shubham Mathad.